mszep/pandoc_resume/resume.md

 2016-current
 :	**Cloud Software Engineer** at **Nervana / Intel**

+* Designed and implemented a profiler for Intel's proprietary machine learning chip. (*C++17*)
-* Designed and implemented a server for hosting AI chip profiling data.
+* Designed and implemented a microservice for hosting AI chip profiling data.
   (*Python*, *Flask*, *Connexion*)
 * Contributed to the NGraph TensorFlow bridge, including porting to OS X, refactoring, implementation of various operations, pip packaging, and the